Miller: Demoliton is part of Thiering's DNA

 “And as soon as you hit them, bam, you would get the heck out because someone else is headed for you.”

 Thiering then advanced to Figure-8 racing.
 “Wide World of Sports” showed the Figure-8 World Championship from Islip Speedway in Islip, New York, for 20 years, starting in 1964.
-Thiering competed there, but his home was the Rockford Speedway.
+Thiering competed there and also at the Word Championship in Langhorne, Pennsylvania, but his home was the Rockford Speedway.

 Back then, Figure-8 racing involved up to 35 vehicles, attempting to maneuver around the small track and avoiding the unavoidable collisions at the center of the 8.